Polly Blodgett

 Pauline Blodgett Watson (April 13, 1919 - November 12, 2018) was an American figure skater, and a member of Boston Skating Club.
 She competed in both singles, winning the US junior title in 1934, and pairs, with partner Roger Turner, with whom she won the US junior pairs title in 1934, and finished runners up in the senior pairs in 1936.

+Watson grew up in Brookline, Massachusetts and owned a dress shop there for 30 years.
+In 1943 she married Robert B. Watson.